How can I apply for asylum in Portugal?

 Agency for Integration, Migration and Asylum (AIMA).
 AIMA is the public entity responsible for migration, issuing passports and identification documents to foreign nationals, deciding on asylum applications and integration of migrants and refugees.
 The National Center for Asylum and Refugees (CNAR) is the department of AIMA responsible for the registration and analysis of asylum applications.

-If you want to file an asylum application, you can do so at the following address:
+If you want to file an asylum application in Lisbon, you can do so at the following address:

 Rua Álvaro Coutinho, 14, 1150-025 Lisbon